JanBednarik/micropython-ws2812/README.md

 =========================

 MicroPython driver for WS2812, WS2812B, and compatible RGB LEDs.
-These are popular RGB LEDs used for example in AdaFruit NeoPixels rings, stripes, boards, etc.
+These are popular RGB LEDs used for example in AdaFruit NeoPixels rings, strips, boards, etc.

+Driver has been tested with up to 240 LEDs (4m of NeoPixels stripe) but it should work with much more LEDs.

 Installation
 ------------